-4. DCT Access Control replaces the developer sandbox enabled by Self-Service containers

-Developers simply log into DCT and can view and act upon data that they are entitled to access with operations tightly bounded by their defined role.
+4. DCT Access Control replaces the developer sandbox enabled by Self-Service containers Developers simply log into DCT and can view and act upon data that they are entitled to access with operations tightly bounded by their defined rela.
+DCT's Access Control system has the ability to auto operations tightly bounded by their defined role.
 DCT's Access Control system has the ability to automate both user membership of access groups and entitlement access via attribute-defined scoped roles.
 In addition, roles can be customized in DCT such that granular permissions can be extended and restricted down to both access group and user levels.